zalesyc/budgie-media-player-applet/README.md

 # Budgie Media Player Applet
-Applet for the budgie panel for controlling all of your playing media
+Highly customizable applet for the budgie panel, for controlling all of your playing media

 ![screenshot](screenshot.png)